 He responded selfishly.
 She stopped struggling for the communicator and laughed.

-"As much as I'd love to just stay and make out here with you, it could be important."
+"As much as I'd love to just stay and make love to you, it could be important."

 "More important than me?"